bitlabstudio/django-object-events/README.rst

 This is a class, which lets you create custom function to aggregate all users, which should be notified.
 Therefore you can e.g. build a user profile, which contains an interval or rrule setting.

+Feel free to create custom functions and overrides.
+Just make sure to use the base class ``object_events.UserAggregationBase``.

 The following functions can be defined::